Marc Leishman What's In The Bag? - Golf Monthly

 Marc Leishman What’s In The Bag?

-3 wood: Callaway GBB Epic 15°, Fujikura Motore Speeder VC Tour Spec 9.2X
+3 wood: Callaway Rogue 15°, Fujikura Motore Speeder VC Tour Spec 9.2X

 Utility: Callaway Apex UT 21°, Nippon N.S.
 Pro Modus3 Tour 130X